 Where in New Mexico can you go to see his eminence Pope John Paul, II pontificate to Zorba the Greek, Anthony Quinn?
 Where can you go to see nattily attired cowboy John Wayne cavorting in a cerulean swimming pool with the material girl herself?
-Where can you find Beetlejuice perched on a saguaro, looking on as other luminaries (including the Beetles and the Supremes) enjoy the pristine waters by the intersection of Central and Cornell Avenues?
-Only on the imaginative trompe-l’oeil murals which festoon the walls at Saggio’s can you engage in such fantasy.
+Where can you find Beetlejuice perched on a saguaro, looking on as other luminaries (including the Beatles and the Supremes) enjoy the pristine waters by the intersection of Central and Cornell Avenues?
+Only on the imaginative tromp-l’oeil murals which festoon the walls at Saggios can you engage in such fantasy.

 A life-sized ceramic status of Cassius Clay (before the world recognized him as Muhammad Ali) with all his triumphant sinew and muscle stands in front of a vintage Mercedes Benz yellow cab, its front and side panel serving as a sidebar in which some of the best cheesecake, cannoli and cake desserts in town are showcased.
 You’ll also find life-sized statues of Babe Ruth, the New York Yankees’ Sultan of Swat and of Marilyn Monroe, laughing as her skirt billows upwards from a subway vent’s blast during the filming of the immortal The Seven Year Itch.

 Years ago, a humble UNM area pizzeria named Nunzio’s, named for family patriarch Nunzio DiGregorio, used to prepare the best pizza in my universe as I knew it before moving to Massachusetts and experiencing East Coast pizza nirvana.
 Ambitious efforts at expansion failed and the Nunzio’s trademark and recipes were sold.
-Ultimately, the DeNunzio family reopened under the name Saggio’s and still serves very good pizza.
-In 2010, Northeast Heights (2600 Juan Tabo, N.E.) residents could once again share in the Saggio’s experience with the opening of Fastino’s, a sort of scion of Saggio’s reborn and rechristened.
+Ultimately, the DeNunzio family reopened under the name Saggios and still serves very good pizza and much more.
+In 2010, Northeast Heights (2600 Juan Tabo, N.E.) residents could once again share in the Saggios experience with the opening of Fastino’s, a sort of scion of Saggios reborn and rechristened.

-In large part because of the restaurant’s experiential aspects, I’ve had Saggios as one of my top rated pizza restaurants in town for years and though an usurper or two has unseated it, it’s still one of the best in town.
-This is the only pizza I’ve ever dreamed about (to the detriment of my pillow).
-Over the years Saggio’s has grown beyond being “just another” pizza restaurant as it now offers various pastas, salads, calzones, foccacia sandwiches and wonderful desserts, all of which are available for dining-in or carry-out.
-Saggio’s is open seven days a week until at least ten o’clock in the evening.
+It’s not just because of the restaurant’s experiential aspects that I’ve had Saggios as one of my top rated pizza restaurants in town for years and though an usurper or two has unseated it, it’s still one of the best in town.
+This is the only Duke City pizza I’ve ever dreamed about (to the detriment of my pillow).
+Over the years Saggios has grown beyond being “just another” pizza restaurant as it now offers various pastas, salads, calzones, foccacia sandwiches and wonderful desserts, all of which are available for dining-in or carry-out.
+Saggios is open seven days a week until at least ten o’clock in the evening.

-It’s hard to get past the wonderful slices–still battleship large and featuring some of the best crust of any pizza I’ve ever had.
+It’s hard to get past the wonderful slices–still as large as the Louvre’s glass pyramid and featuring just out of the oven baker quality crust.
 The crust tastes, and more importantly smells, like fresh baked bread.
 It’s a delicious canvass for whatever ingredients you pile on it.
 Pizzas are available in traditional Neapolitan crust or in a pan-baked Sicilian-style crust.
 Two slices will make up an entire meal.
 Some claim slices are better than entire pies and this pizza isn’t quite as good served cold, but I’ve got no complaints.
-Saggio’s pizza makes no claim to New York or Chicago style.
+Saggios pizza makes no claim to New York or Chicago style.
 Each pizza is crafted with the utmost of care as if your repeat patronage is paramount.

 The football sized calzones are the among the very best in the city with a garlicky tomato sauce that imbues each calzone with richness and spice.
 They are baked in your choice of toasty crusts: traditional, Rosemary whole wheat, basil pesto and mozzarella.
 A family of four could probably share a calzone; that’s how large they are.
 The four meat (sausage, pepperoni, bacon, Italian beef) calzone is made with rich ricotta, pesto and mozzarella.